-Some of the biggest fans of spring aside from your organization’s special event planners and garden store owners are baseball fans.
-I’ve never met a more passionate and optimistic group of people than true baseball lovers who can calculate the beginning of spring with the annual tradition of “spring training”.
-This is when professional baseball teams flock to a few of the warmest places in the U.S. and start warming up for the upcoming 6-7 month season.
-Dedicated fans from all over the country fill up small towns and book hotels in Arizona & Florida to get an up-close look at their favorite players in hopes this is the year the team is going to “win it all”.
-I talked with a few people I know who represent this unique group and here are some of their comments:
+Some of the biggest fans of spring, aside from your organization’s special event planners and garden store owners, are baseball fans.
+I’ve never met a more passionate and optimistic group of people than true baseball lovers who can calculate the beginning of spring with the annual tradition of spring training.
+This is when professional baseball teams flock to a few of the hottest places in the U.S. and start warming up for the upcoming season.
+Dedicated fans from all over the country fill up small towns and book hotels in Arizona and Florida to get an up-close look at their favorite players in hopes this is the year the team will win it all.
+I talked with a few people I know who represent this unique group.
+Below are some of their comments.

-No matter where you go in and around spring training, you can strike up a conversation with complete strangers about baseball and not be looked at as a weirdo.
-Those who go to spring training are true fans, as devoted to their teams in spring as they are during the season’s closing in Fall.
+No matter where you go in and around spring training, you can strike up conversations with complete strangers about baseball and not be looked at as a weirdo.
+Those who go to spring training are true fans, as devoted to their teams in spring as they are during the season’s closing in fall.
 And as my daughter always says, “Baseball is love.
 Baseball is life.”

-The people I spoke with about their love for spring training all had several themes in common; new beginnings, fresh starts and an anything-can-happen type of optimism.
-It is very refreshing and an excellent reminder for nonprofit/faith-based leaders, fundraising professionals, and boards.
+The people I spoke with about their love for spring training all had several themes in common: new beginnings, fresh starts, and an anything-can-happen type of optimism.
+It is very refreshing, and an excellent reminder for nonprofit or faith-based leaders, fundraising professionals, and boards.
 It seems like sometimes we’ll come out of winter and focus on everything that is wrong or not going well in our organizations.
-We didn’t raise enough money last year… My board does not help enough… If only I had more staff… We need a new donor management system… I am sure the list could go on and on.
+You didn’t raise enough money last year.
+Your board does not help enough.
+If only you had more staff.
+You need a new donor management system.
+I’m sure the list could go on and on.

 No matter the size or budget of your organization, nonprofit, or church, everyone should take time to regroup and have a spring training of some kind.
-This could be as simple as closing down the office for a few hours and having an all-staff lunch/potluck or planning an entire day or two to go over your mission.
-Take a look at and check in with your strategic plan (if you have one), review some of the challenges and talk about your hopes and dreams as an organization.
+This could be as simple as closing down the office for a few hours and having an all-staff lunch or potluck, or planning an entire day or two to go over your mission.
+Take a look at your strategic plan (if you have one), review some of the challenges, and talk about your hopes and dreams as an organization.
 The purpose of spring training is to renew and refresh.
-If you are going at the same pace year-round things fall through the cracks or staff, board members and volunteers will burn out.
+If you are going at the same pace year-round, things fall through the cracks, or staff, board members, and volunteers will burn out.

-Hopefully you are approaching your fundraising and organizational goals with the same feeling and attitude that most people get when spring time arrives.
-You can look back and at the same time look ahead in hope that this is going to be the year you “win it all.”
+Hopefully you are approaching your fundraising and organizational goals with the same feeling and attitude most people get when springtime arrives.
+You can look back and at the same time look ahead in hopes that this year will be a win.